Semi-supervised Segmentation of Histopathology Images with Noise-Aware Topological Consistency: Introduction

+In this paper, we investigate how to help models learn the correct topological characteristics from unlabeled data.
+Traditional methods~\cite{hu2019topology, hu2020topology, hu2022structure, stucki2023topologically, clough2020topological, wang2022ta} solve the segmentation problem by encoding topological properties as constraints during training.
+However, these methods require ground-truth annotations and a clean topology to train.
+Therefore, they are not able to exploit unlabeled data.

+To address this issue, we propose \textit{the first topology-aware solution for semi-supervised segmentation of histopathology images}.
+Unlike the clean topology of the ground truth (GT), the topology of the predictions is noisy and contains spurious structures (see \cref{fig:illustration}).
+These \textbf{noisy structures} may be the holes inside large glands or small islands that are false positives.
+They will oscillate through training and significantly distract the learning from concentrating on the \textbf{true topological signals} (the structures we want to preserve).

-To this end, we propose to decompose the topological structures of a prediction into \emph{signal topology} and \emph{noise topology}.
-This can be achieved by decomposing the topological features, formalized as the \emph{persistence diagram}~\cite{edelsbrunner2022computational}, into signal and noise. \cref{fig:inituition} illustrates this.
+To this end, based on the teacher-student framework~\cite{tarvainen2017mean}, we propose to enforce noise-aware topological consistency between the predictions of different augmented inputs.
+More specifically, we propose to decompose the topological structures of a potentially noisy prediction into \emph{signal topology} and \emph{noisy topology}.
+This can be achieved by decomposing the topological features, formalized as the \emph{persistence diagram} (PD)~\cite{edelsbrunner2022computational}, into signal and noise.
 We only enforce the signal topology of the teacher and the student's prediction to be consistent.
-This is achieved by a \emph{signal topology consistency loss} that matches the signal topological features using the Wasserstein distance ~\cite{cohen2005stability, cohen2010lipschitz} between persistence diagrams.
-Meanwhile, for the noise topology, we introduce a \emph{noise topology removal loss}, based on a theoretical measure called \emph{total persistence}~\cite{cohen2010lipschitz}.
+This is achieved by a \emph{signal topology consistency loss} that matches the signal topological features using the Wasserstein distance~\cite{cohen2005stability, cohen2010lipschitz}.
+Meanwhile, for the noisy topological features, we introduce a \emph{noisy topology removal loss}, based on a theoretical measure called \emph{total persistence}~\cite{cohen2010lipschitz}.
 It aggregates the saliency of all noisy topological structures.
-Minimizing it essentially removes all these noisy topological structures.
-Combining the proposed \emph{signal topology consistency loss} and \emph{noise topology removal loss} with the classic pixel-wise consistency loss, our method achieves the desired goal and ensures both the student and the teacher learn the topological representation that is truly relevant.
+Minimizing it essentially removes all these noisy structures.
+Combining the proposed \emph{signal topology consistency loss} and \emph{noisy topology removal loss} with the classic pixel-wise consistency loss, our method achieves the desired goal and ensures the student model learns the robust topological representations from the unlabeled data.